zeen101/leaky-paywall-article-countdown-nag/readme.txt

 * Leaky Paywall - Article Countdown Nag is GPL

 == Changelog ==
+= 3.3.0 =
+* Fix bug so nag obey's single post visibility settings
+* Fix bug so that settings don't reset when saved on a different tab
+* Add actions and filters in proces_requests function

 = 3.2.0 =
 * Adjusted settings hooks for Leaky Paywall tab settings layout